 Consequently, in 2018, MoSVY, initiated the development with UNICEF support and in close consultation with OPDs of a digitized system featuring an app-assisted disability assessment for smartphones to improve data flow and expedite decision-making.
-This system allows for annual or on-demand registration and simplifies the process for families, starting and finishing at the village level with verification and oversight at provincial level and final approval and ID card issuance national level.
+This system allows for annual or ondemand registration and simplifies the process for families, starting and finishing at the village level with verification and oversight at provincial level and final approval and ID card issuance national level.

-Despite COVID-19-related challenges, the tool was successfully rolled out since 2020, resulting in the registration of over 250,000 persons with disabilities as of March 2023 and was already used to increase access to cash transfer and to prioritize persons with disabilities for COVID 19 vaccination.
+Despite COVID-19-related challenges, the tool was successfully rolled out in eight provinces in 2020, resulting in the registration of over 250,000 persons with disabilities and was already used to increase access to cash transfer and to prioritize persons with disabilities for COVID 19 vaccination.
 It will facilitate the development and access to new cash transfer as well as care and support schemes.